 Anticholinergics have long been recognised as causing symptoms such as dry mouth, constipation and urinary retention.
-Exposure to anticholinergic agents has also been linked to increased morbidity and mortality.
-Anticholinergics may also be a cause of constipation and urinary retention.
-The table below shows that anticholinergic effects are dose dependent (adapted from reference26).
+Exposure to anticholinergic agents has also been linked to impaired cognition and physical decline.
+There may also be an association with falls, and increased mortality and cardiovascular events.
+The table below shows that anticholinergic effects are dose dependent (adapted from reference1).
 Of note is, however, that there is significant inter-individual variability regarding anticholinergic dose and manifestations of signs and symptoms of toxicity, which is why it is essential to understand the patient’s perspective.